 A capture mode is a preset configuration that defines how the camera captures images.

-- The capture mode setting can affect the maximum resolution and maximum frame rate available in the device. - The capture mode with a lower resolution than the maximum can reduce the field of view. - The capture mode also affects the shutter speed, which in turn affects the light sensitivity.
-This is because a capture mode with a high maximum frame rate has a reduced light sensitivity, and the other way around. - With some capture modes you can't use WDR.
+The selected mode can affect the maximum resolution and maximum frame rate available in the device.
+If you use a capture mode with a lower resolution than the maximum, the field of view might be reduced.
+The capture mode also affects the shutter speed, which in turn affects the light sensitivity - a capture mode with a high maximum frame rate has a reduced light sensitivity, and vice versa.
+Note that with certain capture modes you might not be able to use WDR.